A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Preliminaries and background material

 \begin{lem} Let $C$ be a minimal Gorenstein curve of genus two with isolated singularities.
 A line bundle $L$ on $C$ having non-negative multidegree, positive degree on every subcurve of genus one, degree at least two, and $L\neq\omega_C$, has vanishing $h^1$. \end{lem}

-\begin{lem} Let $C$ be a $(k_1,\ldots,k_r)$-tailed ribbon (chain) and $L$ a non-negative line bundle on it.
-Then $h^1(C,L)=0$ if: \begin{itemize} \item $L$ has positive degree on at least two $k$-fold points; or \item $L$ restricts to $\OO_{\PP^1}(1)$ on $R_\text{red}$ (for the special component of the ribbon chain) and has positive degree on at least one $k$-fold point. \end{itemize} \end{lem}
+\begin{lem} Let $C$ be a $(k_1,\ldots,k_r)$-tailed ribbon, and $L$ a non-negative line bundle on it.
+Then $h^1(C,L)=0$ if: \begin{itemize} \item $L$ has positive degree on at least two $k$-fold points; or \item $L$ restricts to $\OO_{\PP^1}(1)$ on $R_\text{red}$ (where $R$ denotes the component of multiplicity two), and it has positive degree on at least one $k$-fold point. \end{itemize} \end{lem}